 UL Lafayette AmeriCorps is a national community service program that lets you serve your community while earning money for school.

 We are the only university-based AmeriCorps program in the state of Louisiana.
-Our projects focus on housing and education needs in our community.
-Members of our 30-person team work with Lafayette Habitat for Humanity, Rebuilding Together Acadiana, and Lafayette Parish schools.
+Our projects focus on housing and environmental needs in our community.
+Members of our 30-person team work with Lafayette Habitat for Humanity, Moncus Park, and The Office of Sustainability on campus.
 UL Lafayette AmeriCorps members also volunteer with dozens of other non-profit organizations in our community.

 Since 1996, we have had more than 800 students complete our AmeriCorps program, contributing more than 16 million hours of service to Acadiana and Louisiana.
 In that time we have helped to improve local education, housing, disaster response, the environment, and even established Lafayette's own prom dress drive and giveaway, the Cinderella Project.